beckym223/manual_work/E6_long_edited.md

 socialism, market failure or excessive govern- ment interference.
-In the 1960's and 1970's, many physicians said that there was no need to limit expenditures for medical care if only  ' For an explanation, see Fuchs (1994 pp. 108-10); also see Fuchs (1974a Ch.
-2, 1974b, 1993); Robert H. Brook et al. (1983); Johan Calltorp (1989); Leslie L. Roos et al.
+In the 1960's and 1970's, many physicians said that there was no need to limit expenditures for medical care if only
-(1990); Peter Townsend and N. Davidson (1982); and Richard G. Wilkinson (1986).
-9 See Fuchs and Marcia Kramer (1973), Fuchs (1978b,
-1990), Alan M. Garber, Fuchs and James F. Silverman (1984), Fuchs and James S. Hahn (1990), Donald A.
-Redelmeier and Fuchs (1993).
-10 See David Dranove and Paul Wehner (1994).
-" See Jonathan Gruber and Maria Owings (1996).

 ### ---Economics-1996-0-05.txt---
 we would cut defense spending.
 In 1996, when